devopsdao/dodao-docusaurus/docs/community-programs/tester-program.md

 How to get some DEV test tokens

-How to test Dodao as customer
+How to test Dodao as a customer
 Find more technical details here:

 https://github.com/Dodao

 https://devpost.com/Dodao

 Our latest Blog Posts:

 What is Dodao about?